 - I don't chill the dough because 1.
 I'm a rebel, and 2.
 I'm impatient.
 Yes, the dough is sticky and soft, which is why most recipes call for chilling anywhere from 1 hour to overnight so it is easier to handle and roll into balls, but I find that if I dust my hands with a little powdered sugar between rolling every 3-4 cookies I manage just fine.
 If you want to chill the dough though, go for it.

-How to Make Double Chocolate Crinkle Cookies
+How to make Chocolate Crinkle Cookies

 - Start by whisking the flour, cocoa powder, baking powder and salt together in a bowl.